erikbra/grate/CONTRIBUTING.md

 I'm very happy that you are reading this page!
 Grate needs all the contributors it can get!
 I'll try to jot down a few notes on how to get started developing grate.

-## Get .NET 6
+## Get .NET 8 (or later)

-Grate is built with .NET 6, which just shipped in early November 2021.
-You can get it [here](https://dotnet.microsoft.com/download/dotnet/6.0) and start building right away.
+Grate is built with .NET 6/7/8 (and probably soon .NET 9).
+You can get it [here](https://dotnet.microsoft.com/en-us/download) and start building right away.

 ## Get (buy, borrow, rent, or whatever) a computer with an operating system on it

-.NET 6 runs on Windows, macOS or Linux.
+.NET 6+ runs on Windows, macOS or Linux.
 You choose what you like to use for development.

 ## Get Docker